 Without being too versed in spiritual symbolism at first, a journalist friend in Delhi even pointed out some Hindu meaning in his lyrics.
 (Taking my soul on a revelation night drive, with my heart and my crown at her feet on “Revelation Night Drive” has a link to the crown chakra in Hinduism.
 The seventh chakra, it influences one’s consciousness.)

 Entering the raw psyche of Outsider, Karma of Youth opens and shuts on something soaring.
 Ultimately, Karma of Youth is the revelation of Corcoráin’s perseverance, revealed in synthesized melodies and enrapturing choruses from opener “Saviour.”
-Filled with shamanic verses and imagery—drowning dragons, eating spiders—”Savior” is Outsider’s intro to an enigmatic, anthemic, and abstract world.
+Filled with shamanic verses and imagery—drowning dragons, eating spiders—”Saviour” is Outsider’s intro to an enigmatic, anthemic, and abstract world.
 Beyond, Karma fluidly expands into something more euphoric.

 “It was forged in that fire of just needing to write something that would help me.
 I needed to push through,” he says.
 “I needed to like drive myself on because I was drowning.
 I just felt like my life had fallen apart at one stage.”